ana-kuznetsova/espnet/espnet2/curriculum/README.md

 * `hist_size` size of the reward history for policy updates
 * `threshold` controls the standard deviation of the rewards after which the environment mode changes from abrupltly changing to slowly varying.
 * ` gain_type` (PG, SPG, VPG)
-* `env_mode` set internally, controls the mode of the SWUCB algorithm and policy updates/
+* `env_mode` set internally, controls the mode of the SWUCB algorithm and policy updates
 * `restore` set to `True` automatically if ESPnet loads a checkpoint.

 The following parameters control the increase in window size over the time steps: